-In keto, we usually allowed to eat meat, eggs, and fish meaning foods that dominates by fats.
+In keto, we are usually allowed to eat meat, eggs, and fish meaning foods that are dominated by fats.
 Even fruits and a few types of vegetables off the menu.
-Therefore, we force to introduce a new bunch of foods instead of all those carb-ridden delicious foods.
+Therefore, we forced to introduce a new bunch of foods instead of all those carb-ridden delicious foods.
 Our body does need some time to adjust to that sudden change in food regimen.

 Low-carb foods means we are forsaking sources of dietary fiber and fiber is one of the important elements to keep our bowel movement functional.

 Keto diet is a fat-centric diet and by nature it is an arduous task to break all those fats down.
-And some people initially finds it hard to absorb all those fat advocated in keto diet.
+And some people initially find it hard to absorb all those fat advocates in the keto diet.
 Supplementary fats like MCT or coconut oil just exacerbated the whole state of affairs as these products are totally new to our guts environment.
 However, that unused fat needs to be discharged.
 Hence, as a consequence we end up with running loose stool.

 Gillian McKeith, a nutritionist articulated the whole condition very neatly: